 Yes, B-1 visa holders are eligible to apply for an extension without leaving the U.S. As a B-1 temporary visitor for business, you can apply online here.
 If you think you will need to apply for an extension, make sure to plan early.
 USCIS recommends applying for the extension at least 45 days prior to your visa expiration date.

-What is the cost to apply for an extension?
+What is the cost to extend by B-1?

 The current cost to apply for an extension is $370.
+You will also need to pay the $85 biometric services fee.
 Check here for current forms and filing fees.